linesbydevon/LamboWhen/README.md

  })
  ```

- As the user makes their way through the steps of inputting information these states are updating to reflect the amount of each asset owned.
+ As the user makes their way through the steps of inputting information these states update to reflect the amount of each asset owned.
 This information is then used to determine the total portfolio value and performance, in addition to the value of the shares the user holds.

 ### The process